Latest update: 10 February, 2026

 - AI systems can make mistakes, which can have serious consequences in sectors such as healthcare (misdiagnoses), transportation (accidents), and finance (wrong transactions).

-These are just a few examples that show the importance of developing clear rules that ensure we use AI in a responsible, transparent and ethical way – an AI governance framework.
+These are just a few examples that show the importance of developing clear rules that ensure we use AI in a responsible, transparent, and ethical way – an AI governance framework.

 The 5 biggest misconceptions about AI governance